mindstorm8191/DarkSun/README.md

 ### Acquiring Equipment

-Enemy ships wil be composed in the same manner as the player ship.
+Enemy ships will be composed in the same manner as the player ship.
 During combat, if the player is able & lucky enough, they can target some portions of an enemy ship, so that the other parts can be salvaged.
 (A ship is still functional so long as the ship core isn't destroyed.)

 Once a ship's core takes enough damage, it explodes.
 This has a chance to damage parts it was connected to.
 Either way, the parts it was connected to will begin drifting slowly through space, since there is nothing to control its movements.
 Players will then use a grappling hook to snatch the part and pull it to their ship.